anthony-illenden/EAE-598-Project/README.md

 ---
 ### Data & Methods:

 For our dataset, we use the European Center for Medium-Range Weather Forecasts’ (ECMWF) fifth generation model reanalysis, ERA5 (Hersbach et al. 2020).
-This model reanalysis features a number of useful variables including temperature, moisture, wind speed and direction, and potential vorticity, at the surface and 37 pressure-levels.
+This model reanalysis features a number of useful variables including temperature, moisture, wind speed and direction, and potential vorticity, at the surface and 37 pressure levels.
 We will use those variables to calculate additional parameters commonly associated with baroclinic instability, barotropic instability, and latent-heat release, such as equivalent potential temperature, frontogenesis, and shearing and stretching deformation, which are key processes in the development of MFWs in ARs.
 In total, over 50 variables will be assessed to capture these processes.
 For a full list of these variables please refer to Table 1.

 <details open>
 <summary><strong> Click to Collapse Table 1</strong></summary>